The-Red-Serpent/Red-Teaming/Active Directory/02. Authentication Protocols/Kerberos.md

 	- The realm name
 	- The desired service, which is in case of `AS-REQ` always `KRBTGT`
 	- A randomly generated value (called a _Nonce_)
 	- if pre-authentication is configured, an encrypted timestamp "PA-ENC-TIMESTAMP" which is  encrypted with the user's long-term key, which is derived from the password.
+NTLM hash of the client’s password and a timestamp encrypted with that NTLM hash.

 #### 2. **Verification of User**: